Getting some peace of mind

-- Doctor's report - to prove you
+- Doctor's report - to prove you became sick or

 injured while travelling.
-Written
+Written confirmation should be provided

 by a qualified member of the medical or dental profession.

-- Police report - if something was stolen,
+- Police report - if something was stolen, you

 were injured in an accident or you were the victim of a crime, your

 insurer is likely to ask for proof that the incident was reported

 to the police.